ryanfarber/inferkit/README.md

 From InferKit's website:
-> *InferKit's text generation tool takes text you provide and generates what it thinks comes next, using a state-of-the-art neural network.
+> InferKit's text generation tool takes text you provide and generates what it thinks comes next, using a state-of-the-art neural network.
 It's configurable and can produce any length of text on practically any topic.
-An example*:
+An example:
 >
 > **Input**:
 >